Harvard-IACS/2023-AC215/milestone3.md

 - **Utilize TensorFlow for Data Management**: Implement TF Data and TF Records to enhance data ingestion and management within machine learning components of the project.

-- **Develop Advanced Training Workflows**: Implement and optimize complex training workflows including experiment tracking (W&B), multi-GPU training, serverless training (Vertex AI), and Kubeflow.
+- **Develop Advanced Training Workflows**: Implement and optimize complex training workflows including experiment tracking (W&B), multi-GPU training and serverless training (Vertex AI).
 These should align with the machine learning components and training requirements of the project.

 ### Deliverables: